juhasev/sample-ninja-help/subpanel-settings-settings.md

 Support Email needs to be a valid support email.
 Various landing pages display **CONTACT SUPPORT** button which will launch an email client.
 If you are not providing email support at all you can disable this button from the **Landing Page** settings.

 #### Email user name
 Controls sending email user name which is the first part before @ in example: invite@sampleninja.io.
 Typically the email username is not visible by default as email clients display Sender Name instead.

+Research Team <super.ninja@sampleninja.app>

 However, if you are going to ask tour panelists to whitelist your sending email address it has to be done using the actual email address.

 #### Enable members app
 Enable the built-in members app.
 Panelists can login and see available surveys, make redemptions etc...
 Member's app can be embedded to your custom community site.
 See members app integration under **Member's app** and click **<>** icon to get to the installation instructions.